julius-gwee/tp/docs/DeveloperGuide.md

 ---

+**Use case: Delete a candidate**

+**MSS**
+1. Recruiter requests to delete a specific candidate from the current list.
+2. Findr requests confirmation.
+3. Recruiter confirms deletion.
+4. Findr deletes the candidate and updates the list.
+   Use case ends.

+**Extensions**
+* 1a.
+The given index/identifier is invalid.
+  1a1.
+Findr shows an error message.
+  Use case resumes at step 1.

+* 2a.
+Recruiter cancels at confirmation.
+  Use case ends.

+---

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.